GoogleCloudPlatform/gcping/DEVELOPMENT.md

 $ gcloud auth application-default login  # Used by Terraform
 ```
 - Run `terraform init` to fetch the Terraform state, etc.
-- In Cloud Shell, if you see errors about IPv6 addresses not resolve, run
+- In Cloud Shell, if you see errors about IPv6 addresses not resolving, run
   `./bin/prefer-ipv4.sh`

 ## Build the frontend